 The Cycladic island of Paros provides an interesting juxtaposition of traditional Greek island life meets modern living.
 Here, you can find peaceful rural villages and idyllic beaches sitting side-by-side with towns that boast a colourful nightlife scene.

-If you spend a few days in Paros, you will have plenty of time to relax on the island’s numerous beaches, as well as exploring its various towns and churches.
+If you spend a few days in Paros, you will have plenty of time to relax on the island’s numerous beaches and explore various towns and churches.
 Naoussa, Parikia, and Lefkes are all spots worth visiting while in Paros.

 Island Hopping in the Saronic Gulf